VIDEO TUTORIAL:

 ADVICE :

-Depending on where the strips are stored and also on the season (high heat, for example), the leather can become very dry and therefore difficult to work with.
-We recommend nourishing the crust side and the slices with neatsfoot oil before any work (to prevent the grain from cracking).
-Do not nourish pull-up, oily or already nourished leather.
+Depending on where the strips are stored and the season (high heat, for example), the leather can become very dry and therefore difficult to work with.
+We recommend nourishing the crust side and the edges with neatsfoot oil before any work (to prevent the grain from cracking).
+Do not nourish pull-up, greasy, or already nourished leather.

 2. WHICH BELT BUCKLE SHOULD I CHOOSE?

-The choice of buckle is specific to each person: everything will depend on the desired aesthetic.
-Most often, belts are made with a pin buckle or a claw buckle.
+The choice of buckle is individual, depending on the desired aesthetic.
+Belts are most often made with a pin buckle or a prong buckle.

 But there are many variations: double buckle, double prong buckle, western buckle, belt buckle, etc.

-The width of your belt will depend on the width of the buckle selected (or vice versa).
-The average width of a belt is 35 mm (standard).
+The width of your belt will depend on the width of the buckle you select (or vice versa).
+The average belt width is 35 mm (standard).

 3. HOW TO CHOOSE THE LENGTH OF YOUR BELT?